troglobit/troglobit.github.io/content/about/_index.md

 ---
 title: "About"
-date: 2023-11-02 07:26:00 +0100
+date: 2024-02-02 08:35:00 +0100
 ---

-Welcome to this little blog, my name is Joachim Wiberg, formerly Nilsson.
+Welcome to this little blog!
+I'm Joachim Wiberg, formerly Nilsson.
 The nick `troglobit` is a tribute to my childhood friend Henrik Flordal, for being a good friend and inspiring me to become a hacker.
-It is also the first password to a Linux server (Henrik's) I got a login to, back in 1995.
+It is also my first password to a Linux server (Henrik's), back in 1995.

 So yes, I'm a huge Linux and UNIX nerd.
-Ever since my first job, after [graduating from MdU][resume], I've been running Linux on almost all my machines, including those at work.
-In the beginning (2000) it was hard and even actively discouraged by management and IT departments, but I made it work and set the bar for others to follow!
+Ever since my first job, after [graduating from MdU][resume], I've (only) been running Linux on almost all my machines (some run BSD or UNUX though ;-), including work.
+In the beginning (1998-2000) it was hard and even actively discouraged by management and IT departments, but I persevered and got Linux into many organizations over the years.

-Today I work a [Addiva Elektronik](https://addiva.se) in Västerås, Sweden, as a software architect and embedded systems consultant.
-My specialty is networking solutions and embedded Linux, preferably [Buildroot](https://buildroot.org).
+Today I work a [Wires](https://wires.se) in Västerås, Sweden, as a software architect and embedded systems consultant.
+My specialty is networking solutions and embedded Linux, preferably based on [Infix][] or [Buildroot](https://buildroot.org).
 For a very long time I worked at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers that I created 2005-2007 for them, which since has grown up considerably.
-These days I spend my time building [yet another network operating system][infix], this time based on Buildroot and with NETCONF.
+These days I spend my time building [yet another network operating system][Infix], this time based on Buildroot and with NETCONF.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],